 Steve and Angela welcome you to Barnabas House B&B, a beautifully refurbished Edwardian house ideally located for exploring Dartmoor, the Tamar Valley and beyond.

-We offer a warm welcome, 6 clean, comfortable guest rooms all with modern bathrooms, tea and coffee making facilities, free superfast wi-fi, crisp white linen, bathrobes and complimentary luxury toiletries.
+We offer a relaxed luxury in 6 clean, comfortable guest rooms all with modern bathrooms, tea and coffee making facilities, free superfast wi-fi, crisp white linen, bathrobes and complimentary luxury St Kitts toiletries.
 We have free parking and secure cycle storage onsite.
 We have a lovely guest lounge you can use which has a log burner for the colder months, a sunny patio garden, and a small stocked honesty bar.

 All our premier double rooms have superking or kingsize beds, comfortable seating and a silent fridge stocked with fresh milk.

 Choose from a traditional full English breakfast, as well as lighter options such as fresh fruit salad, yoghurt, cereals and croissants, alongside extra special dishes such as Eggs Benedict/Eggs Royale, smashed avocado on sourdough toast with griddled halloumi or smoked salmon and eggs.
 We make all our own jams and marmalade and all food is sourced locally.

-VisitEngland have graded us 4 Stars ‘Gold’ plus awarded us their Breakfast Award and the ROSE (Recognition of Service Excellence) award.
+VisitEngland have graded us 5 Stars plus awarded us their Breakfast Award and the ROSE (Recognition of Service Excellence) award.
 We also won a Silver award in the Visit Devon tourism awards 2020 for B&B/Guest House of the Year.